 Then I suggest it is time for a new hobby: vegetable gardening!
-There is much to be said for running one's fingers through the soil or water, planting seeds, nurturing plants and finally eating/canning what you have grown.
+There is much to be said for running one's fingers through the soil, planting seeds, nurturing plants and finally eating/canning what you have grown.

-As we work in our garden, the stress and frustration of the day will transfer itself from our fingers into the soil and be replaced by a feeling of content and joy.
+As we work in our garden, the stress and frustration of the day will transfer itself from our fingers into the soil and be replaced by a feeling of contentment and joy.